sst/sst/www/docs/constructs/EventBus.md

 import TabItem from '@theme/TabItem';
 import MultiLanguageCode from '@site/src/components/MultiLanguageCode';

-The `EventBus` construct is a higher level CDK construct that makes it easy to create an EventBridge event bus.
+The `EventBus` construct is a higher level CDK construct that makes it easy to create an [EventBridge Event Bus](https://aws.amazon.com/eventbridge/).
 You can create a bus that has a list of rules and targets.
 And you can publish messages to it from any part of your serverless app.

-You can have two types of targets; Function targets (with a Lambda function) or Queue targets (with a SQS queue).
+You can have two types of targets; Function targets (with a Lambda function) or Queue targets (with an SQS queue).
 See the [examples](#examples) for more details.

 ## Initializer